BWeeks101/pimpmyquiz/README.md

 ## Content

-All text content written by myself.
+All site content created by myself.

+Sample quiz content created by myself and my wife.

 ## Acknowledgements